RedC4ke/PiechocinskiBot/README.md

 4. Run the app.

 If you want to just preview the sentences, you can use the demo script.
-Docker deploy script should work for everyone, but you may want to change deployment script, as it is designed to use remote Azure container from my local machine.
+Docker build script should work for everyone, but you may want to change deployment script, as it is designed to use remote Azure container from my local machine.